DEFRA/fmp-data-load/README.md

 This repository contains Unix scripts to load the spatial data (shapefiles) into the Flood Map for Planning Postgresql database.

-This service is not currently released but is intended to replace the existing method soon.
-The key difference is that it will have been developed in accordance with the [Digital by Default service standard](https://www.gov.uk/service-manual/digital-by-default), putting user needs first and delivered iteratively.

 ## Development Environment

 ### Local Installation